dergeberl/kubeteach/README.md

 :warning: The dashboard is an experimental feature.
 DO NOT MAKE IT AVAILABLE VIA INTERNET! :warning:

-To enable the dashboard you need to add to the helm install command from above the following settings:
+To enable the dashboard you need to add  2 settings for the helm install command (see above):
 ```bash
 --set kubeteach.dashboard.enabled=true --set kubeteach.webterminal.enabled=true
 ```